nyan222/roman_empire_zoomcamp/README.md

 gsutil 5.27
 ```

-If there is a problem, add path to your shell manually, my shell is here - ~/.zshrc, with some editor, I'm ok with vim, but you can better edit it with vscode
+If there is a problem, add path to your shell manually, my shell is here - ~/.zshrc, with some editor, I'm ok with vim, but you can better edit it with vscode.

 ```bash
 # The next line updates PATH for the Google Cloud SDK.